About Victoria Park

 A poetry trail, which features ten nature-themed poems written by local primary school pupils and etched onto metal plaques, also provides a pleasant route around the park.
 Other features include flower and rose beds and horticultural displays.

 To find out what events and activities are on in our parks, go to Park events.

 ParkLife is a fun, free educational programme to encourage children and their families to become more active and involved in outdoor activities in parks and open spaces in Belfast.

 This project is run by Belfast City Council in partnership with Ulster Wildlife, aiming to increase children’s interaction with nature at their local park.
 ParkLife is open to children between the ages of seven and twelve.
 Children under seven are welcome but must be accompanied by an adult.

-If you are interested in registering for our Saturday Clubs at Victoria Park, contact email@example.com for a registration form or telephone the Outdoor Recreation and Education Officer on 028 9032 0202 ext.
+To join our Saturday Clubs at Victoria Park, email email@example.com for a registration form or call the Outdoor Recreation and Education Officer on 028 9032 0202 ext.
 3199.

 ParkLife education events usually run on one Saturday in every month.

 Victoria Park is open 24 hours every day.